 During this discussion, a student bravely opened up about feeling scared when it was dark.
 Sensing an opportunity to address this fear constructively, I facilitated a conversation about coping strategies.
 I suggested ideas like using a comforting nightlight or keeping a beloved stuffed toy nearby as a buddy.
 The atmosphere of support and understanding created during Circle Time encouraged other students to share their own experiences more freely.
 They expressed their own fears and anxieties, allowing for a deeper connection among the children.
 This example exemplifies how Circle Time provides a valuable platform for nurturing emotional intelligence.
 By exploring and discussing their feelings in a safe and inclusive environment, students not only learn to identify and communicate their emotions but also benefit from shared experiences and coping strategies.

 During Circle Time, I employ a classroom puppet named ‘Sim Sim’ to effectively teach my students about class norms.
 This delightful puppet becomes a cherished companion for the children, as they eagerly hold it in their hands and enthusiastically express their thoughts.
 I create an environment that encourages free and open communication, ensuring that my students feel comfortable and never judged for their contributions.
-By providing plentiful opportunities for sharing and response, my students actively engage in Circle Time, relishing the experience.
+By providing plentiful opportunities for sharing and response, my students actively engage in Circle Time, relishing the experience at Uttam School, the best pre-primary school in Ghaziabad.